-This is a big problem as 60-year-old man living today is expected to live to be 85 or older.
+This is a big problem as a 60-year-old man living today is expected to live to be 85 or older.

 It’s an even bigger problem when you consider that healthcare costs for most Americans will soar after they reached the age of 80.